0xck/devman/lesson4/README.md

 python3 chat_sender.py -s secret.chat.server -p 1234 -R -n my_nickname
 ```

-Command above will try to connect to given server and create new account with *my_nickname* as account nickname and added it in account storage, default is `.accounts.json`.
+Command above will try to connect to given server and create new account (option `-R` or `register`) with *my_nickname* as account nickname and added it in account storage, default is `.accounts.json`.
 This behavior may be changed with option `-a <path_to_file>`.
 If this action completes successfully, then new nickname can be used for sending messages.

 #### Checking account existence and token
 Execute `chat_sender.py` with `python` interpreter, e.g.: